 On the other hand, Bone Cancer is malignant, and destroys normal bone tissue.
 It may start in the bone, or spread to the bone from other parts of the body (Metastasis).

-Question: Do Benign Bone Tumors Grow?
+Question: Do Benign Bone Tumours Grow?

-Question: Are Benign Bone Tumors Painful?
+Question: Are Benign Bone Tumours Painful?

 References:American Academy Of Orthopedic Surgeons

-Question: Are Benign Bone Tumors Dangerous??
+Question: Are Benign Bone Tumours Dangerous??

-Answer: Benign Tumors by design, are non-malignant i.e; cannot spread to other parts of your body like regular cancers.
+Answer: Benign tumours by design, are non-malignant i.e; cannot spread to other parts of your body like regular cancers.
 But in some cases, they may obstruct blood vessels, or press against other organs, creating symptoms that may confuse patients because they’re similar to cancerous symptoms.

 What Doesn’t Kill You, Makes You Stronger?

 No, this one doesn’t make you stronger.
-In fact, benign or not, bone tumors are known to weaken the bones, making them prone to accidental fractures, reducing their tensile strength and causing general weakness.
+In fact, benign or not, bone tumour are known to weaken the bones, making them prone to accidental fractures, reducing their tensile strength and causing general weakness.